kapetan/osx-mouse/README.md

 Mouse tracking for OS X. Receive the screen position of various mouse events.
 The events are also emitted while another application is in the foreground.

+Versions of this library prior to version 2.0.0 also run with Node.js version 9 and below.
+Version 2.0.0 and above are context-aware.

 	npm install osx-mouse

 # Usage